chew-in/computational_physics/2_emergence/README.md

 1. Any live cell with more than three live neighbors dies, as if by overpopulation.
 1. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 I am simulating Life in both FOTRAN code `life3.f` and Python.
-To show that the code works, we will simulate -
+To show that the code works, I will simulate -
 1. A Bee-Hive.
 It is an example of a Still Life.

 ![A Bee-Hive](./animations/bee_hive.gif)